 Abstract

 Numerous studies have focused on the need to expand production of 'blue foods', defined as aquatic foods captured or cultivated in marine and freshwater systems, to meet rising population- and income-driven demand.
 This paper analyzes the roles of economic, demographic, and geographic factors and preferences in shaping patterns of blue food consumption.
 Results show a weak cross-sectional relationship between per capita income and consumption globally when using an aggregate metric of fish.
 Disaggregation by fish species group reveals distinct geographic patterns; for example, high consumption of freshwater fish in China and pelagic fish in Ghana and Peru where these fish are widely available, affordable, and historically established in cuisines.
-The nutrition and environmental impacts of fish consumption, projected to grow by 82% in edible weight and almost doubling in live weight from 2015 to 2050, will depend on substitution among fish groups and other animal sourced foods in national diets.
+The nutrition and environmental impacts of fish consumption, projected to grow by 82% in edible weight and almost double in live weight from 2015 to 2050, will depend on substitution among fish groups and other animal source foods in national diets.

 1. Introduction